kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 VoiceRecorder mVoiceRecorder = new VoiceRecorder(mVoiceCallback);
 ```

 We need to process the text.
-So let's create that processText function.
+So let's create that processText function that is called when you set up `speechAPI`.
 Since each color in the colors.xml is all-caps and only letters, then we capitalize and remove all whitespace from the string.
 ```java
     private void processText(final String text) {